mmettler21/political_analysis/README.md

-# What can be said about the number behind the quotations ?
+# What can be said about the numbers behind the quotations ?

 ## Quotes counting